-5. When there is a renewal discount on the digital platform, I will increase the insurance.
-1. The employees of the insurance company I am dealing with will take the initiative to communicate with me and establish a good relationship Social type 2.
-The insurance company will send me emails or newsletters with relevant activity information on a quarterly basis.
-3. Insurance company operators will give customers specific discounts on online platforms.
-4. I will choose to insure because the insurance company has internet marketing discounts, even if the price is still higher than the same industry.
-5. When there is a renewal discount on the digital platform, I will increase the insurance.
-1. When I have any questions or complaints, the digital platform can immediately assist in handling them.
-2. The online platform allows me to establish a good Structural communication channel with insurance companies. type 3.
-If I have special needs, I can solve the problem through the Internet platform 4.
-A sound online platform builds my trust in insurance companies.
+Social type Structural type The employees of the insurance company I am dealing with will take the initiative to communicate with me and establish a good relationship The insurance company will send me emails or newsletters with relevant activity information on a quarterly basis.
+Insurance company operators will give customers specific discounts on online platforms.
+I will choose to insure because the insurance company has internet marketing discounts, even if the price is still higher than the same industry.
+When there is a renewal discount on the digital platform, I will increase the insurance.
+When I have any questions or complaints, the digital platform can immediately assist in handling them.
+The online platform allows me to establish a good communication channel with insurance companies.
+If I have special needs, I can solve the problem through the Internet platform A sound online platform builds my trust in insurance companies.
 5. The online platform provides me with good service.
-Brand attit ude 1.
-My impression of the insurance company's brand is good.
-2. The insurance company's brand and its popularity are one of the reasons that attracted me to stay.
-3. I prefer to buy insurance companies with well-known brands.
-4. I think the services and products of well-known brands have a certain standard.
-5. I think the service provided by the insurance company is worthwhile. is wormwine.
+Brand attitude My impression of the insurance company's brand is good.
+The insurance company's brand and its popularity are one of the reasons that attracted me to stay.
+I prefer to buy insurance companies with well-known brands.
+I think the services and products of well-known brands have a certain standard.
+I think the service provided by the insurance company is worthwhile.

 The demography part is the information of the participants including gender, age, education level and average monthly income of the individual.
-Based on the above-mentioned literature inferences, this research uses the three major directions of brand emotional attachment, digital marketing, and brand attitude to explore their relationship and impact on insurance companies.
+Based on the abovementioned literature inferences, this research uses the three major directions of brand emotional attachment, digital marketing, and brand attitude to explore their relationship and impact on insurance companies.
 The research structure is shown in Figure 1.

-Figure 1 research structure
+Figure 1: Research structure